-There are three main financial phases of life: accumulation, preservation, and distribution.
+Life has three main financial phases: accumulation, preservation, and distribution.
 Each stage has different goals, risks, and opportunities.
-It’s important to understand all three phases so that you can make the most of your finances at each stage.
+Understanding all three phases is important to maximize your finances at each stage.

 The Accumulation Phase

-During this phase of financial life, people typically have much more debt than equity (student loans, car loans, mortgage, etc).
-This is when human capital — the amount of potential future earnings throughout the remainder of your life — is the highest while financial capital — the amount of money already saved — is the lowest.
-As you move through the accumulation phase, wages tend to increase, debt begins to decrease, and a solid asset base begins to develop.
+During this financial life phase, people typically have much more debt than equity (student loans, car loans, mortgages, etc.).
+This is when human capital—the amount of potential future earnings throughout the remainder of your life—is the highest, while financial capital—the amount of money already saved—is the lowest.
+As you move through the accumulation phase, wages increase, debt decreases, and a solid asset base develops.

 The main financial goal during this phase is wealth accumulation.
-You want to grow your assets so that you will have enough to support yourself in retirement while reaching other goals (child education, new home, etc) and keep earning enough money to pay off liabilities while increasing equity levels.
+You want to grow your assets to have enough to support yourself in retirement while reaching other goals (child education, new home, etc) and keep earning enough money to pay off liabilities while increasing equity levels.

 The biggest risk during this phase is losing your job or having a major unexpected expense, such as a medical emergency.
-The best way to protect yourself against these risks is to have an emergency fund and to diversify your investments.
-However, due to longer time horizons, accumulators often invest in riskier portfolios to increase expected growth.
+The best way to protect yourself against these risks is to have an emergency fund and diversify your investments.
+However, accumulators often invest in riskier portfolios to increase expected growth due to longer time horizons.

 The Preservation Phase